I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 Who Are the Greatest MLB Players From Mexico?

 Baseball has been a popular sport in Mexico for a very long time.
-From Mel Almada, who made his Major League debut in 1933, to more than a dozen players of Mexican descent who appeared in a game in 2020, the pipeline of baseball talent from Mexico to the United States has been a steady one.
+From Mel Almada, who made his Major League debut in 1933, to more than a dozen players of Mexican descent currently in the league, the pipeline of baseball talent from Mexico to the United States has been a steady one.
 The country has, however, produced significantly more talent from the pitcher's mound than the batter's box over the years.

 In this article, I'll count down the 10 best players in Major League Baseball history who were born in Mexico.
 I did not include players with Mexican heritage (such as Nomar Garciaparra) or players like Adrian Gonzalez, who was born in the United States but lived in Mexico for part of his childhood.